chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 4. Custom or LDAP based access control
 5. Manage other packages like `npm`, `bower` etc. with the same infrastructure and standards
 6. Store and manage even raw binaries (e.g. any *.dll)
-7. All features of Nexus like monitoring, logging, reporting, security, custom tasks etc.
+7. All other features of Nexus like monitoring, logging, reporting, security, custom tasks etc.

 Nexus installation comes with preset NuGet settings.
 There are three repositories already setup for three different purposes, more can be added if required (To start with, I'm good with the preconfigured ones).